openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 If autodetection can not identify the gateway, the binding uses the default gateway implementation.
 The difference is, that variables, scripts and device names are not supported, everything else is the same.

+### Automatic install mode during discovery

+Besides discovering devices that are already known by the gateway, it may be desired to connect new devices to your system - which requires your gateway to be in install mode.
+Starting the binding's DiscoveryService will automatically put your gateway(s) in install mode for a specified period of time (see installModeDuration).

+**Note:** Enabling / disabling of install mode is also available via GATEWAY_EXTRAS.
+You may use this if you prefer.

+**Exception:** If a gateway is not ONLINE, the install mode will not be set automatically. _For instance during initialization of the binding its DiscoveryService is started and will discover devices that are already connected.
+However, the install mode is not automatically enabled in this situation because the gateway is in the status INITIALIZING._

 ## Bridge Configuration

 There are several settings for a bridge: